Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Experiments

+\textbf{\framework{} achieves efficient inference with reduced generation cost.} Table~\ref{tab:webqsp_cwq_performance_efficiency_comparison_colored} also reports total and generated tokens.
+On \dataset{WebQSP}, \framework{} uses only \textbf{308.67} generation tokens, which is 3.05$\times$ fewer than ToG (941.52) and 1.81$\times$ fewer than ReKnoS (592.38), while achieving higher Hits@1 than ToG and comparable performance to ReKnoS.
+On \dataset{CWQ}, \framework{} generates \textbf{311.14} tokens, reducing generation cost by 2.58$\times$ compared to ToG (802.97) and 2.20$\times$ compared to ReKnoS (684.38), while achieving comparable answer accuracy to ReKnoS and outperforming ToG.
+Compared with the most token-efficient KG baseline RoG, \framework{} uses moderately more generation tokens (308.67 vs.\ 254.31 on WebQSP; 311.14 vs.\ 252.45 on CWQ), but delivers substantially higher answer accuracy (+1.07 to +20.26 absolute Hits@1 depending on model scale and dataset).
+This indicates a favorable effectiveness-efficiency tradeoff: \framework{} preserves competitive token efficiency while substantially improving reasoning quality.

+\textbf{Single-agent design reduces system complexity.} Beyond token efficiency, \framework{} simplifies the KG-RAG pipeline into a single-agent architecture.
+Prior methods typically require 2--5 modules (e.g., retrieval, planning, verification, and answering), whereas \framework{} performs retrieval and reasoning within a unified policy using only one module.
+This reduces deployment complexity and avoids error propagation across stages.
+Despite this simplification, \framework{} remains competitive or superior to multi-module systems across both datasets, showing that structured RL can effectively consolidate KG interaction and reasoning into a lightweight unified agent.

-\textbf{A3.
-Latency and throughput analysis.} On a single NVIDIA H100 GPU, we measure (i) single-query end-to-end latency and (ii) batched throughput.
-The single-query latency averages \(6.4\pm1.5\) s per question.
-Batched throughput reaches \(3.7\) samples per second at batch size 64.
-The results suggest the feasibility of KG-R1's single-node deployment.
+\textbf{Latency and throughput analysis.} On a single NVIDIA H100 GPU, we measure (i) single-query end-to-end latency and (ii) batched throughput.
+The single-query latency averages \(6.4\pm1.5\) s per question, and the batched throughput reaches \(3.7\) samples per second with a batch size of 64.
+The results suggest the feasibility of \framework{}'s single-node deployment.
 See Appendix~\ref{appendix:latency_memory_delopyment} for the full results.